ManuelLerchner/MolSim-WS23-24/contest1/README.md

 * This optimization gave a big speedup as expected.
 On the Linux Cluster we measured the following:
   * 31s 530ms with 317,158 MUP/s.
 This is about a 26% speedup compared to the original implementation.

-The profiling data that lead to this finding is in the file `MolSim-WS23-24/sheet04/data/profile_contest1_nooptimization.txt`
+The profiling data that lead to this finding of this optimization possibility is located in the file `MolSim-WS23-24/sheet04/data/profile_contest1_nooptimization.txt`

 ## Fast math